mmb-irb/CGeNArateDocker/README.md

 ### Database backup

 There is an specific service that performs a complete database backup every so often depending on a variable defined by the user.
+To disable this service, define **DB_BACKUP_REPLICAS** to 0.

 ## Prepare configuration files